 As I was put on the spot, I offered £6 for our family which I felt was reasonable, until I’d been around the museum.

 Don’t get me wrong, this is an amazing attraction and you can easily spend a day here.
 I was impressed with the number of trains, the number of exhibitions they had and the play areas they provided for small children.

 That all being said, for a free attraction, this ended up being the most costly part of our weekend in York.
-We found the miniature railway, and of course Princess really wanted to have a go.
+We found the miniature railway, and of course Indie really wanted to have a go.
 For our 3 year old and I to take a trip on the miniature railway at the National Railway Museum was £5.
 This felt a little inflated to me.

-There is no where local to grab lunch near the National Railway Museum.
+Also you need to be aware there is no where local to grab lunch near the National Railway Museum.
 I was hoping we could eat at a cafe nearby or grab some sandwiches.
 I asked a museum assistant who advised there was nothing, but pointed us in the direction of the Mallard Cafe.
 With hungry kids in tow this was our only option.
 For 2 children’s sandwich boxes, 2 pulled pork sandwiches and a couple of drinks, we paid the princely sum of £26.

 Other parts of the National Railway Museum also had charges attached to them, like the Mallard Express simulator and different events that were taking place throughout the day.
 We caught the train back to York Minster after our visit to the National Railway Museum, and the fares were £2 per adult, £1 per child and under 2’s are free.
 Our total fare back to York Minister was £6.

 If I’d have known how much the day was going to cost us in advance, I wouldn’t have been so quick to hand over my donation.
 Here’s how to make the best of your visit to the National Railway Museum on a budget.

 Tips For A Free Day Out At The National Railway Museum In York

 - Take a picnic, as there is no where to get food nearby.
 The cafes and dining room are pricey.